Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Conclusion and Discussion

 \section{Conclusion and Discussion}

-The SC method is a widely used tool for evaluating treatment effects in comparative case studies.
-Its validity, however, rests on critical assumptions: the control units are not highly correlated so that the weight vector used to construct the synthetic control is well-defined, and the linear relationship between the treated unit’s potential outcomes and those of the control units remains unchanged after treatment.
-To relax these conditions, we introduce a causal estimand derived from a DRO framework.
-This estimand coincides with the true time-averaged treatment effect when SC is identifiable, and otherwise serves as a conservative proxy.
-We further propose the DRoSC estimator, establish its convergence rate, and propose a novel perturbation inference tools, enabling principled inference even when the DRoSC estimator does not have a standard limiting distribution.
-This work generalizes SC, connects causal inference to DRO theory, and offers a foundation for robust inference in comparative case studies.
+The SC method is widely used for estimating the causal effects, but its validity relies on key assumptions: control units are not highly correlated and the treated-control relationship remains stable after treatment.
+To relax these conditions, we introduce a DRO-based causal estimand $\tau^*$ that equals {the time-averaged ATT $\taubar$} when $\taubar$ is identifiable otherwise serves as a conservative proxy for $\taubar$.
+We propose the DRoSC estimator, establish its convergence rate, and develop a perturbation-based method for valid inference despite non-standard limiting distributions.
+We robustify SC to accommodate weight shifts and ill-posed weight learning, and we propose the weight-robust treatment effect as an interpretable target under partial identification.
+We also bridge sensitivity analysis and DRO in the SC setting.